 Imagine you’re walking through an ancient marketplace, filled with exotic fruits, handmade crafts, and colorful fabrics.
+Squares, triangles, and circles are easily recognizable, but one particular shape catches your eye: it has seven sides, a figure that seems both familiar and slightly mysterious.
 As you wander, you notice a mosaic on the floor, composed of many different geometric shapes.
-Squares, triangles, and circles are easily recognizable, but one particular shape catches your eye: it has seven sides, a figure that seems both familiar and slightly mysterious.
-This oddity sparks your curiosity and leads you to wonder, “What exactly is that shape called?”
+This oddity sparks your curiosity and leads you to wonder, “What exactly is that shape called?

-Or perhaps you're designing a board game, aiming for something more intricate than the usual squares and rectangles.
+Or perhaps you're designing a board game, aiming for something more complex than the usual squares and rectangles.
 You decide to incorporate a unique space with seven sides, a special zone that triggers a unique event in the game.
 But as you sketch it out, you realize you need to know the proper term for this shape so you can accurately describe it in the game's rules.

 Unveiling the Heptagon: A Figure with 7 Sides